Alexander McGuffey: The McGuffeys

 In 1802, the McGuffeys left Washington County with their three children and his parents, William and Ann McGuffey.
 They bought a 160-acre farm in the village of Coitsville, Ohio, of the Connecticut Western Reserve, near and east of Youngstown.

 McGuffey sat on the local school board, was a "house appraiser", and was a "lister of property".
 Anna homeschooled their children.
 During the winter, William and Jane boarded and attended Rev. William Wick's school in Youngstown, about five miles from their house.
 They studied there until Wick's death in 1814.

 William began teaching at the age of 14 and between teaching positions, he studied at Old Stone Academy in Darlington, Pennsylvania, where Rev. Thomas Hughes was the headmaster.
 William then helped his much younger brother Alexander attain an education.
 They both contributed to the creation of the successful McGuffey Readers textbooks for elementary education.
 His wife Anna died while the family was still in Ohio.

 Shenango River, Pennsylvania

 McGuffey returned to western Pennsylvania and lived along the Shenango River some time before 1847.
 He married Mary Hemphill Dickey, "a very estimable lady."
 McGuffey's parents Ann McKittrick and William McGuffey moved in with the couple.
 His mother Ann lived to the age of 90 and William lived to be 94.

-On September 22, 1847, Dr. Daniel Drake of Cincinnati visited the McGuffeys at their Shenango River homestead.
+On September 22, 1847, Daniel Drake of Cincinnati visited the McGuffeys at their Shenango River homestead.
 His daughter Elizabeth M. Drake married McGuffey's son Alexander.
 Drake, who was 62 years of age at the time, founded the first medical college west of the Alleghenies.
 Like the McGuffeys, Daniel Drake and his parents had experienced struggles on the frontier, and Dan was sent to Cincinnati in 1800 to receive an education.
 He became a physician and lived in comfort.
 His and McGuffey's grandchildren lived a life of luxury and attended private schools.